Info for companies about cosmetics

 • normal and reasonably foreseeable use

-• exposure to the product and substances used
+• Exposure to the product and the substances used

 • Toxicological profile of the substances

-2) In the safety assessment, based on the data in the safety report, the safety of the cosmetic product is justified - if necessary, with the addition of certain warnings.
-Safety assessor
+2) In the safety assessment, the safety of the cosmetic product is justified on the basis of the data in the safety report - if necessary with the addition of certain warnings.

-Safety assessments may only be prepared by persons who meet the following requirements (according to Cosmetics Regulation (EC) 1223/2009 Article 10, paragraph 2):
+Safety assessments may only be prepared by persons who fulfil the following requirements (in accordance with Cosmetics Regulation (EC) 1223/2009 Article 10, paragraph 2):

-"The cosmetic product safety assessment, as set out in Annex I, Part B, shall be carried out by a person who holds a diploma or other evidence of formal qualification awarded on completion of a theoretical and practical university course in pharmacy, toxicology, medicine, or a similar subject, or a course recognized as equivalent by a Member State."
+"The safety assessment of the cosmetic product shall be carried out, as specified in Annex I, Part B, by a person who holds a diploma or other evidence of formal qualification awarded on completion of a theoretical and practical higher education course in pharmacy, toxicology, medicine, or a similar subject, or a course recognised as equivalent by a Member State."

-A list of food and cosmetic safety assessors:in accordance with § 73 LMSVG working in Austria and authorized by the Ministry of Health can be found in the list of the BMSGPK (cosmetic safety assessors:in are authorized for group C Z 9 "Cosmetic products" and cosmetic safety assessors:in additionally require group F Z 13 "Toxicological assessment of goods subject to the Food Safety and Consumer Protection Act - LMSVG" (restricted to goods of group C Z 9 - cosmetic products) ).
-Prerequisites and requirements for safety assessors and evaluators are explained on the page of the BMSGPK.
+A list of food and cosmetics assessors working in Austria and authorised by the Ministry of Health in accordance with § 73 LMSVG can be found in the list of the BMASGPK (cosmetics assessors are authorised for group C Z 9 "Cosmetic products" and cosmetics safety assessors also require group F Z 13 "Toxicological evaluation of goods subject to the Food Safety and Consumer Protection Act - LMSVG" (limited to goods in group C Z 9 - cosmetic products)).
+Prerequisites and requirements for safety assessors and experts are explained on the website of the BMASGPK.

 Guidelines and templates